 She struggles to believe me.
 Decades of hypervigilance dissolve slowly, and thirty days by the sea brings only beginnings.
 But sometimes, in the early morning light when the pelicans glide past my window, when the only sound is the gentle pulse of waves against shore, I feel her soften slightly.
 The ball in the stomach unclenches, just a degree.
 The breath deepens, just a fraction.
 The shoulders drop away from the ears, just momentarily.

 These are quiet healing moments rather than dramatic ones.
-They are quiet, incremental, easily missed.
+They are quiet, incremental, and easily missed.
 But they matter.
 They represent the slow work of teaching a nervous system calibrated to danger that safety is possible, that rest is permitted, that solitude can be restorative rather than threatening.
-This is the work of alonetude: integrating rather than transcending the past, honoring rather than erasing the hypervigilant child but finally giving her what she always needed and deserved.
+This is the work of alonetude: integrating rather than transcending the past, honouring rather than erasing the hypervigilant child, but finally giving her what she always needed and deserved.

 The Ongoing Nature of Healing

 Healing from complex childhood trauma follows a winding course, achieved through ongoing effort rather than once and maintained.
-It requires ongoing, patient attention to the body’s responses, compassionate curiosity about triggers and patterns, willingness to remain present even when every instinct says to flee or freeze or fight.
+It requires ongoing, patient attention to the body’s responses, compassionate curiosity about triggers and patterns, and a willingness to remain present even when every instinct says to flee, freeze, or fight.
 It requires what van der Kolk (2014) called befriending the body, learning to listen to its signals as information rather than threat.

 References